linode/docs/docs/uptime/monitoring/deploy-graphite-with-grafana-on-ubuntu-14-04.md

 		sudo a2enmod proxy proxy_http xml2enc

-7. Create apache site configuration file to proxy requests to Grafana.
-Remember to change `example.com` to your own domain.
+7. Create an Apache site configuration file to proxy requests to Grafana.
+Remember to change `example.com` to your own domain:

 	{: .file}
 	/etc/apache2/sites-available/apache2-grafana.conf